Search results for “Transactions”: 106 items

 -

-Please explain the margin requirements for hedging trades on Exness.
+Please tell me about the margin requirements for hedging trades on Exness.

 At Exness, if you open both long and short positions on the same instrument using the same trading account, the required margin is 0 yen.
-If you trade different lot sizes on the long and short sides, the margin required is the difference between the two.
-Please note that trades between different trading accounts do not count as hedging.
+If you trade different lot sizes for the long and short positions, you will need to post margin equal to the difference between the two positions.
+Please note that trades conducted across different trading accounts do not constitute hedging.

 28.11.2023